-Mode of operation Alcohol vaporised in the warm upper part of the chamber.
+Mode of operation

+Alcohol vaporised in the warm upper part of the chamber.
 It diffuses towards the cold part of the chamber.
 Above the cold metal base, there will be a layer of air super saturated with alcohol and water vapour.

 The shield surrounding the radioactive source is removed.
 The radiation from S ionises the air molecules.
 The ions provide nuclei for condensation and their paths are seen by means of the intense light directed in the chamber.
-The tracks of the ions can be photographed. the chamber is cleared of ions by supplying a p.d between the top and bottom of the chamber.
+The tracks of the ions can be photographed . the chamber is cleared of ions by supplying a p.d between the top and bottom of the chamber.

-The type of radiation emitted by the radioactive source can be deducted from the tracks formed. a particles proceed without deviation except at the end of their range, They ionise copiously and have well defined range. α-particles γ -rays give rise to diffuse ionisation.
+The type of radiation emitted by the radioactive source can be deducted from the tracks formed. α particles proceed without deviation except at the end of their range.
+They ionise copiously and have well defined range.